matthew-brett/scipy-meson-work/developing_on_windows.md

-w
-j# Developing and testing on Windows
+# Developing and testing on Windows

 This is a sketch of what I do to test builds on Windows.